 Our supply chain is complex and subject to a number of risks.
 We do not directly operate our own growing and processing operations but instead rely on a number of third-party suppliers for the growing, processing, packaging and delivery of certain of our products.
 Our inability to effectively manage our supply chain could cause our operating costs to rise and our margins to fall.
+The COVID-19 pandemic has increased the challenges of managing our supply chain, and the pandemic could continue to cause unpredictable supply-chain interruptions or other adverse effects on our supply chain.
 In addition, potential adverse weather conditions and natural disasters add another layer of risk to our supply chain.
 We must continuously monitor our inventory and product mix against forecasted demand or risk having inadequate supplies to meet customer demand as well as having too much inventory that could reach its expiration date.
 If we are unable to manage our supply chain efficiently and ensure that our products are available to meet customer demand, our operating costs could increase and our margins could fall.

-Adverse weather conditions and/or natural disasters could impact costs and availability of our products;
+Adverse weather conditions and/or natural disasters could impact costs and availability of our products.